 Located in Ban Song Yae, Amphoe Thai Charoen, the Catholic Church is actually called Father Dechanel who is the first rector of the church.
 The church serves villagers of Ban Nong Song Yae, all of who are Catholics.

 Initially, the church was a tiny hut, and it was rebuilt many times.
 This is the fourth church built in 1947 by wood contribution by the villagers.
 Built in Thai traditional style, the country’s biggest wooden church is 16 metres wide and 57 metres long.
 It is made of 80,000 wooden roofs, 360 wooden piles in different sizes, floor made from huge pieces of Malabar ironwood and jamba timber, wooden benches which can accommodate over a thousand people.
 The 260 wooden piles in the middle row are the biggest, with over 10 metres long.
 The church bell, 2 feet long in diameters, is in bell tower in Thai style, but it is separated from the church.
 Huge amount of remaining wood is enough for building Ban Song Yae Pittaya School.
+Finding a Roofer that you can trust to address all your roofing needs.

 How to get there: From Yasothon, use highway 2169, turn left after passing Amphoe Kud Chum for 7-8 kms, and keep going for 600 metres.
 The school and the church share the compound.